DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

     certain lines, thus standardizing family.
-While women search for a man that can take care of her and her kids, who will be good with her family and a husband that has to have a job and a house, while the men’s look for a woman who is well manicured, tame and who can look after his kids and housework even if she has a job.
+While women search for a man that can take care of her and her kids, who will be good with her family and a husband that has to have a job and a house, while the men's look for a woman who is well manicured, tame and who can look after his kids and housework even if she has a job.
 In short, television shows, display marriage as a shelter.